-Before the kids and I went in search of materials for this Valentine’s Day Craft, I wanted to make sure that they understood what was involved in making a zip line.
-Even though our materials are very basic, there’s a lot of complexity involved in learning how to make a zip line and I wanted them to know why we needed all of these different parts to make the craft work.
+Before the kids and I went in search of materials for this Valentine’s Day Craft, I wanted to make sure that they understood what was involved in making a toy zip line.
+Even though our materials are very basic, there’s a lot of complexity involved in learning how to make a zip line for toys.
+And, I wanted them to know why we needed all of these different parts to make the craft work.

 I handed my five and three-year-old sheets of paper and asked them to draw down their ideas.
 I have to admit, I was very impressed!
 My five-year-old suggested using pipe cleaners because they’re durable and could bend to connect our plates to the ribbon.
 I was thinking we could use popsicle sticks, but his idea was so much better!

 My three-year-old insisted that we decorate it with hearts.
-I’ll take any opportunity to not design something that looks like a superhero, so I was very excited to hear about hearts!
-After they were done with their drawings, we took our “blueprints” and got to work.
+I’ll take any opportunity to get away from superheroes, so I was very excited to hear about hearts!
+After they were done with their drawings, we admired our “how to make a zip line for toys blueprints” and got to work.
 This super cute craft is a really easy way to focus on STEM principals at home and can be easily adapted for older kids too.

 - Pipe cleaners